Empire Library Building Project

 Aquí está la versión en español de esta página.

-Construction is underway for a new library in Empire, with completion expected in early 2021.
-The facility will be conveniently located next to the Regional Water Safety Center/Empire Pool, the park, and across from Empire Elementary School.
 A generous donation of land from the Empire Community Hall Association sparked the dream of a new library for the community.
-The building will feature dedicated spaces for children, teens and adults, as well as a community room.
+The 4,720 square foot building features dedicated spaces for children, teens and adults, as well as a community room.

-The Empire Library project budget is $4,763,607 with funding from Library Fund Balance, Library Public Facilities Fees, Sheriff Public Facility Fees, Sunlight Giving, and the County General Fund.
+The Empire Library project budget was $4,763,607 with funding from Library Fund Balance, Library Public Facilities Fees, Sheriff Public Facility Fees, Sunlight Giving, and the County General Fund.

 Empire Library Groundbreaking Video

 It wasn’t possible to gather for a traditional groundbreaking ceremony due to COVID-19.
-However, the beginning of this project is something to celebrate.
-Enjoy the video created to mark this exciting occasion.
+Instead, a celebratory video was created to mark this exciting occasion.

 History of the Empire Library